ghostp13409/SwiftMove/docs/demo_docs/demo_script_v2.md

 - **Carlos**: "I'm Carlos, researcher responsible for the industry research and frontend infrastructure."
 - **Annlin**: "And I'm Annlin, core backend developer focusing on the database and API design."

 **Transition**: (Slide 4) "...And as students, we’ve all experienced the unique chaos of moving day.

-So, let us start with that one experience that started it all"
+"So, let us start with that one experience that started it all"

 ### 3. The Problem: The "Moving Trap" (Slide 5-6) (Annlin George)

 "Last year, I had to move just 7 kilometers.
 Since I don't have a license, I couldn't rent a U-Haul and Professional movers quoted me hundreds of dollars.
 So My only option?
 Booking an Uber XL.

 But when the driver arrived and saw my boxes, the dynamic changed.
-He demanded a $40 'off-app tip' or threatened to cancel the ride right there.
+He demanded a $40 additional tip on top of the original fare or threatened to cancel the ride right there.
 Stuck with my belongings on the sidewalk, I had no choice but to pay.
 I ended up paying $70 for a 10-minute drive.

 This isn't just a bad experience; it’s a systemic failure caused by three core issues:" (Slide 6)